GET TO KNOW YOUR CUSTOMERS DAY

 - Ask your customers questions.
 Find out what services and products they need.

-- Network with other business.
+- Network with other businesses.
 Learning and sharing best practices for getting to know customers from other successful businesses will also grow your business.

 Grow your business by taking the time to get to know your customers.
-You’ll be planting a seed that will flourish!
+In doing so, you’ll be planting a seed that will flourish!
 Use #GetToKnowYourCustomersDay to post on social media.
+Read about these 7 Ways to Know Your Customers to learn more.

 We have been unable to find the creator of National Get to Know Your Customers Day.